Ulstein Municipality: Maritime Cluster

-The Headquarters of the Ulstein Group, Rolls-Royce Marine, and Kleven Verft are located in Ulstein.
+The Headquarters of the Ulstein Group, Rolls-Royce Marine, and Kleven Verft are located in Ulstein Municipality.
 The maritime industry is renowned for its creativity in the ship industry, which currently employs more than 1,000 people in Ulstein.

 Ulstein is known as a central community in the maritime cluster that has been created within the Sunnmøre region, Norway.
 Large shipyards and ship design companies are situated in Ulsteinvik.
 Technological innovation has played an import role in the recent history of the town.
 For example, the Ulstein Group has designed a new hull shape with an inverted bow called the Ulstein Group's X-Bow, examples of which are regularly docked in Ulsteinvik, outside the drydocks of Ulstein Verft.